+- 22.54.010 Purpose of Chapter

+22.54.020 Applicability

+22.54.030 Application Filing, Processing, and Review

-22.54.040 - Exemptions
+22.54.040 Exemptions

-22.54.045 - Waivers
+- 22.54.045 Waivers

-22.54.050 - Decision and Findings
+- 22.54.050 Decision and Findings

 This Chapter provides procedures for the adjustment from the development standards of this Development Code only when, because of special circumstances applicable to the property, including location, shape, size, surroundings, or topography, the strict application of this Development Code denies the property owner privileges enjoyed by other property owners in the vicinity and under identical zoning districts.
 Any Variance granted shall be subject to conditions that will ensure that the Variance does not constitute a granting of special privilege(s) inconsistent with the limitations upon other properties in the vicinity and zoning district in which the property is situated.